deco3500-2017/team-apollo/standup_2/tasks.md

 - Low-fi Prototype user testing - Jenna & Luke & ????

 --- Functional Prototype Tasks - Luke & Husheng
-- Design Database, ensure it's 3NF
+- Design Database - DONE
-- Build Database
+- Build Database - DONE
 - Find Venues to put into database, compile their data (Remember to create a venue for UQ exhibition)
 - Add Venues to the database
 - Ensure venue information is being sent to browser from database (either pin on map or print coordinates)
+- Set up Google Maps javascript API